nhasnaf/hello-world-/README.md

 Just another one

 Hi!
-This is Hasna, I am Indonesian and interested to Machine Learning, Cryptography, and Cyber Security
+This is Hasna, I am interested in Machine Learning, Cryptography, and Cyber Security.